List of Dungeons & Dragons modules

 A module in Dungeons & Dragons is an adventure published by TSR.
 The term is usually applied to adventures published for all Dungeons & Dragons games before 3rd Edition.
 For 3rd Edition and beyond new publisher Wizards of the Coast uses the term adventure.
 For a list of published 3rd, 4th, and 5th Edition Adventures see List of Dungeons & Dragons adventures.
 For description and history of Adventures/Modules see Adventure (D&D).
 Adventures for various campaign settings are listed in different articles, including Forgotten Realms, Dragonlance, Greyhawk, Mystara, Kara-Tur, Spelljammer, Ravenloft, Al-Qadim, Dark Sun, Planescape, Birthright, and Eberron.
+Note that this article includes the modules for most of those campaign settings; it excludes most modules for Forgotten Realms, Al-Qadim, and Planescape.

 The modules listed here are in three separate lists of official TSR Dungeons & Dragons modules only.

-The coded modules (1992–1995) are listed by module code.
+The coded modules (1978–1994) are listed by module code.

 Modules made after the code system was dropped (1993–2000) are displayed in alphabetical order.

 Note: There is considerable overlap caused by the transition period and early pre-advertising for some modules.